Heggadadevanakote: Demographics

-Population of Children with age of 0-6 is 1662 which is 11.61 % of total population of Heggadadevankote (TP).
-In Heggadadevankote Town Panchayat, Female Sex Ratio is of 992 against state average of 973.
-Moreover Child Sex Ratio in Heggadadevankote is around 962 compared to Karnataka state average of 948.
-Literacy rate of Heggadadevankote city is 79.53 % higher than state average of 75.36 %.
-In Heggadadevankote, Male literacy is around 85.09 % while female literacy rate is 73.95 %.
+The population of children aged 0-6 is 1662 which is 11.61 % of total population of Heggadadevankote (TP).
+In Heggadadevankote Town Panchayat, the female sex ratio is 992 against state average of 973.
+Moreover the child sex ratio in Heggadadevankote is around 962 compared to Karnataka state average of 948.
+The literacy rate of Heggadadevankote city is 79.53 % higher than the state average of 75.36 %.
+In Heggadadevankote, male literacy is around 85.09 % while the female literacy rate is 73.95 %.

 Heggadadevankote Town Panchayat has total administration over 3,336 houses to which it supplies basic amenities like water and sewerage.
 It is also authorize to build roads within Town Panchayat limits and impose taxes on properties coming under its jurisdiction.

 Agriculture

 H D Kote has four reservoirs: the Kabini, Nugu, Hebbal and Taraka reservoirs.
 Ironically, however, agriculture in this taluk is rain-fed mainly because the government has failed to harness the capacity of the reservoirs.
 Barring the Kabini reservoir, the other reservoirs are always dry.
 As a result, farmers who could otherwise raise three crops are able to hardly raise one and are perennially in debt.
 This is one of the main reasons for the economic backwardness of the taluk and distress migration to cities is common.